 6.21.1 Introduction

-This solution describes how the Remote UE and the UE-to-network relay finds out the address of the common key management server (5G PKMF) to be able to communicate over PC5 interface.
+This solution describes how the Remote UE and the UE-to-network relay find out the address of the common key management server (5G PKMF) to be able to communicate over the PC5 interface.
 This solution addresses key issue #4 and key issue #9.
-This solution describes an 5G PKMF which is a NF (network function) which resides in Remote UE’s HPLMN that is accessed by the Remote UE via user plane (like the 5G DDNMF).
+This solution describes a 5G PKMF which is an NF (network function) which resides in Remote UE’s HPLMN that is accessed by the Remote UE via user plane (like the 5G DDNMF).
 The 5G PKMF provisions security keys to the Remote UE and the UE-to-network relay, to be used for PC5 communication.

 This solution is for commercial services.
 The Remote UE and the UE-to-network Relay have no knowledge of each other beforehand.